 This job was a remove and replace project.
 A little tricky due to the nature of the positioning of the air conditioning unit as well as the style of upper deck walls we had to tie into.
 We used 4, 2” X 10” stringers with a special material for between the bottom side of the stringer and the concrete to preserve against the weather.
 We used 4”x 4” posts to support the handrail system and 2” material for the risers and treads.
 We like to use 2”x6” material for the top of the handrail and 2”x4” material for the mid rails.
 Everything was screwed and bolted together using painted and galvanized fasteners and we fastened the base of the staircase into the concrete slab to ensure no future movement.
 The client didn’t want balusters installed for easier snow removal in the winter seasons.

 We received a call from a new client saying their basement baseboards and carpet was wet directly below a window.
 When we arrived on site we removed the baseboard and a small section of the drywall and insulation.
 We found that there was a visible vertical foundation wall crack below the window and a small stream of water coming in through at the bottom onto the floor.
-We removed the carpet, wet framing, insulation and sprayed everything with “Mould Control”.
-Next we broke out the floor with a jack hammer 1’ on each side of the crack exposing the footing.
-This gave us enough into the room to allow for a piece of 4” perforated weeping tile to be installed Flush to the topside of the footing.
-By placing the top of the tile flush with the top of the footing we are creating a reservoir for the water to now collect under the concrete floor where it can naturally dispense in the underground water system.
-Next step we install vinyl dimple board on the interior side of the foundation wall, covering the vertical crack and sitting on top of the footing and tile.
-Now any water coming through the crack will be directed under the floor into the reservoir to natural dissipate into the ground.
+We removed the carpet, wet framing, insulation and sprayed everything with "Mould Control".
+Next we broke out the floor with a jack hammer 1' on each side of the crack exposing the footing.
+This gave us enough room to allow for a piece of 4” perforated weeping tile to be installed Flush to the topside of the footing.
+By placing the top of the tile flush with the top of the footing we are creating a reservoir for the water to now collect under the concrete floor where it can naturally dispense into the underground water system.
+Next we installed vinyl dimple board on the interior side of the foundation wall, covering the vertical crack and sitting on top of the footing and tile.
 Afterwards we placed and finished new concrete for the floor, installed new framing, insulation, vapour barrier, drywall, 3 coats of mud and tape, prime and 2 coats paint, new vinyl plank flooring and trims to finish.

 This client simply didn’t like the location of the window in her kitchen and asked us to completely remove it and fill the brick in on the exterior side.
 I was able to source a very close match to the existing brick.
 Basically I removed the existing “Retro Fit Window” and started rebuilding.
 On the interior side there was a tile back splash installed to the drywall, which was actually extending onto the window opening.
 We carefully worked around this area when we removed the window and installed new vapour barrier, ½” drywall, 3 coats of mud and tape and a primer coat to finish off the interior side.
 On the exterior side we installed new framing, insulation, exterior sheathing and air barrier, approximately 130 new bricks and installed new facia capping above to finish.